 Photography lesson includes hike through natural area, picture taking, feedback and critique.
 Participants may bring their own digital camera or we will provide one for you.

 The cost per workshop is $10.00 per student.
-All workshops are from 1:00 pm – 4:30 pm on the dates listed.
 Please register online to ensure your space is reserved.

 If you need assistance with registration, please call (956) 686-6429.